visipedia/inat_comp/README_raw.md

 }
 ```

-## Annotation Notes

-We have added a field called `tag` to the `image`, `category` and `annotation` objects.
-This field will have the value `"tail"` or `"head"` and acts a convenient way to split the dataset into the head and tail groups.

-Since participants will only be evaluated on species from the tail, we have ordered the categories such that the tail species are first.
-Therefore tail species have category ids in the range [0, 5952].
-This means that a submission file created by a model trained *only* on the tail species will be valid for upload to Kaggle.

 ## Submission Format

 The submission format for the Kaggle competition is a csv file with the following format:
 ```
 id,predicted
-12345,0 78 23 3 42
+12345,0 78 23
-67890,83 13 42 0 21
+67890,83 13 42
 ```
 The `id` column corresponds to the test image id.
-The `predicted` column corresponds to 5 category ids, separated by spaces.
+The `predicted` column corresponds to 3 category ids, separated by spaces.
 You should have one row for each test image.
+Please sort your predictions from most confident to least, this will allow us to study top-1, top-2, and top-3 accuracy.

 ## Terms of Use